-I hear it every day in my practice.
-Dog owners are hesitant to train their dogs to wear basket muzzles.
+I hear it every day in my practice: Dog owners are hesitant to train their dogs to wear basket muzzles.
 I get it.
 I really do.
 And in a perfect world, with perfect people and perfect dogs, we wouldn't even need to broach this topic.
-But alas, we do not live in a perfect world.
-So let’s talk about the pros and cons of having our feisty fidos wear basket muzzles.
+But we do not live in a perfect world, so let’s talk about the pros and cons of having our feisty fidos wear basket muzzles.

 People don't want other people to think they have a mean dog.
 People who have dogs who bite really wish others could see the wonderful side of their dogs that they get to see everyday.
-They want people to see the friendly, playful, cuddly side of their dogs and well, a muzzle isn't exactly a hallmark card sending those sentiments.
-People do not want others to see their dog in a muzzle and think that their dog is mean, dangerous, or untrained.
-The reality however, is that many dogs do not cope well being around strangers and are not going to show their “best” selves to them and trust me, no one is having fond thoughts about a lunging, barking, growling dog simply because they are not wearing a muzzle.
-No one thinks aggressive behavior is cute and endearing and will have warmer thoughts about your dog because the dog is not wearing a muzzle.
+They want people to see the friendly, playful, cuddly side of their dogs and, well, a muzzle isn't exactly a Hallmark card sending those sentiments.
+People do not want others to see their dog in a muzzle and think that the dog is mean, dangerous, or untrained.
+The reality, however, is that many dogs do not cope well being around strangers and are not going to show their “best” selves to them—and trust me, no one is having fonder thoughts about a lunging, barking, growling dog simply because they are not wearing a muzzle.
+No one thinks aggressive behavior is cute and endearing.

-Another concern people have about their dog wearing a muzzle is that of it being cruel for the dog.
+Another concern people have about their dog wearing a muzzle is that it seems cruel.
 Can it be cruel to have a dog wear a muzzle?
-Yes it can.
-It can be cruel if the wrong muzzle is used (it does not allow the dog to pant for example), it does not fit properly, the dog isn't acclimated to wearing the muzzle, or, in some cases, if only a muzzle is used without addressing the underlying issues that require its use in the first place.
-Muzzles do nothing to change or modify or treat the underlying behavior issue.
-They are simply a safety tool that prevents bites and, in many cases, facilitates a behavior modification program.
-Yep, you read that correctly.
-Muzzles can, in certain situations, actually help dogs to learn what we want them to learn.
-We will come back to this idea later.
+Yes, it can be cruel if the wrong muzzle is used—if it does not allow the dog to pant, for example.
+It can be cruel if it does not fit properly, if the dog isn't acclimated to wearing it, or if a muzzle is used without addressing the underlying issues that require its use.
+Muzzles do nothing to change, modify, or treat the underlying behavior issue; they are simply a safety tool that prevents bites and, in many cases, facilitates a behavior modification program.
+Yes, muzzles can, in certain situations, actually help dogs learn what we want them to learn.
+(We will come back to this idea.)

-When muzzles are fit properly, the dogs are acclimated to wearing one, and they allow the dog to pant easily, eat treats through them, and drink water through them, they are just another piece of equipment like a collar, harness, and leash.
-Oh..and most people that I see in my practice say their dog will never wear a muzzle because their dogs hate them.
-Ninety-nine percent of the time it is because they have not used the correct muzzle and/or have not acclimated the dog to wearing a muzzle correctly.
-Click here to see a clip of a dog wearing a muzzle after proper sizing and training.
+When muzzles are fit properly, dogs are acclimated to wearing one, and it allows the dog to pant easily, and eat and drink, they are just another piece of equipment like a collar, harness, or leash.
+Most people I see in my practice say their dog will "never" wear a muzzle because their dogs hate them.
+But 99 percent of the time, it is because they have not used the correct muzzle and/or have not acclimated the dog to wearing it correctly.
+(Click here to see a clip of a dog wearing a muzzle after proper sizing and training.)

-Let’s talk about the layers of safety that a muzzle can provide.
-The obvious is that the risk of a bite decreases significantly.
-With a decreased risk of biting, there is less risk of a lawsuit, less risk of losing your home owner’s insurance, and depending on the severity of bites or number of bites in your dog’s past, it can prevent a reportable incident that may result in you losing control over what happens to your dog.
-Also, you want to be a good citizen and make sure the people in public who are walking, jogging, cycling, etc., aren't bitten.
+Let’s talk about the layers of safety a muzzle can provide.
+The obvious one is that the risk of a bite decreases significantly.
+With a decreased risk of biting, there is less risk of a lawsuit, less risk of losing your home owner’s insurance, and, depending on the number or severity of bites in your dog’s past, it can prevent a reportable incident that may result in you losing control over what happens to your dog.
+Also, you want to be a good citizen and make sure that people who are walking, jogging, cycling, etc., aren't bitten.
 People should be able to be in public without the risk of being bitten.
-Too many times in practice I have seen friends, family, and neighbors in feuds and lawsuits over bites that could have been prevented.
+Too many times I have seen friends, family, and neighbors in feuds and lawsuits over bites that could have been prevented.

-A great site that goes over valuable information about muzzles is www.muzzleupproject.com
+A site with valuable information about muzzles is muzzleupproject.com